What Is Roemheld Syndrome? The Gut–Heart Connection Explained

 When Ludwig von Roemheld first described the syndrome, he observed that the symptoms were not rooted in cardiac issues but rather in the gastrointestinal tract.
 The primary cause of the symptoms was identified as the excessive accumulation of gas in the stomach and intestines.

-Additionally, anatomical conditions, such as a hiatal hernia (where the stomach slides through the diaphragmatic opening towards the esophagus), also contribute to the development of symptoms associated with Roemheld syndrome.
+Additionally, anatomical conditions, such as a hiatal hernia (where the stomach slides through the diaphragmatic opening towards the esophagus), also contribute to the development of symptoms associated with Roemheld Syndrome.

 The increased volume in the gastrointestinal tract results in the diaphragm being pushed towards the chest cavity.
 Under normal conditions, the diaphragm, located below the lungs, acts as a crucial respiratory muscle and serves as a partition between the chest and abdominal cavities.